 Supporting scientific conferences.

-For many years, the Boehringer Ingelheim Foundation has been supporting scientific conferences around the world that focus on the exchange of concepts and unpublished research findings, and that promote dialogue among different generations of scientists.
+For many years, the Boehringer Ingelheim Foundation has been supporting scientific conferences worldwide with a focus on exchanging research concepts and unpublished findings, and promoting the dialogue among different generations of scientists.

 Context and aims of the programme.